L3MON4D3/LuaSnip/DOC.md

 command!
 LuaSnipEdit :lua require("luasnip.loaders").edit_snippet_files()
 ```

-# SNIPPETPROXY
+# SnippetProxy

-`SnippetProxy` is used internally to alleviate the upfront-cost of
+`SnippetProxy` is used internally to alleviate the upfront cost of
-loading snippets from e.g. a snipmate-library or a vscode-package.
+loading snippets from e.g. a SnipMate library or a VSCode package.
 This is
 achieved by only parsing the snippet on expansion, not immediately after reading
 it from some file.
-`SnippetProxy` may also be used from lua directly, to get the same benefits:
+`SnippetProxy` may also be used from Lua directly to get the same benefits:

-This will parse the snippet on startup...
+This will parse the snippet on startup:
 ```lua
 ls.parser.parse_snippet("trig", "a snippet $1!")
 ```

-... and this will parse the snippet upon expansion.
+while this will parse the snippet upon expansion:
 ```lua
 local sp = require("luasnip.nodes.snippetProxy")
 sp("trig", "a snippet $1")